Nick Clegg: 2015 and 2017 general elections

-In February 2022, Clegg was promoted to president of global affairs.

 Personal life

 In September 2000, Clegg married Miriam González Durántez, from Valladolid, Spain.
 They have three sons.
 While Clegg has stated that he does not believe in God, his wife is a Roman Catholic and they are bringing up their children as Catholics.
 On 16 September 2010, during Pope Benedict XVI's visit to the United Kingdom, Clegg attended the State reception in the grounds of Holyrood Palace and was introduced to the Pope by Her Majesty the Queen.
 Clegg identifies as a feminist.

-Clegg lives in Atherton, California, having previously lived in Parkfields, Putney, south west London.
+Upon being hired by Facebook, Clegg moved to Atherton, California, having previously lived in Parkfields, Putney, south west London.
 He also has a house in his former constituency close to the Peak District, and often walked with his wife near Stanage Edge, which he describes as "one of the most romantic places in the world".
 In May 2010 Downing Street announced that Clegg and the Foreign Secretary William Hague would share use of Chevening, which is typically the official country residence of the Foreign Secretary of the United Kingdom.
 In August 2022, Clegg announced he was returning to live in London for personal reasons, including being closer to elderly parents, dividing his working time between London and California.

 When he appeared on Desert Island Discs in October 2010, his choice of discs included Johnny Cash, Prince and Radiohead and his luxury was a "stash of cigarettes".
 In an interview in April 2011, Clegg stated he dealt with the pressures of political office by reading novels late at night and he "cries regularly to music".
 He supports Arsenal F.C.